Community Health Leaders

-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with blood cancer every day, Blood-Cancer.com brings you frequent articles, points of view and advice from leading patient advocates and experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with blood cancer every day, Blood-Cancer.com brings you frequent articles, points of view and advice from leading health leaders and experts.

 Racheli is an inspiring cancer survivor looking to spread awareness on how to fight adversity with positivity and advocating for young adults with cancer.
 Racheli was diagnosed with Lymphoma at age 21 and video blogged her entire journey in its raw form.
 She laughs, she dances, she cries and, most importantly, she reminds us that everything is going to be okay.
 Read more.